Tranquility Base Hotel & Casino: Tour

 In January 2018, the band announced a tour of North America and Europe which began in May, concluding in October at the Voodoo Experience.
 In October they extended the tour into April 2019, with dates added in Australia and New Zealand, as well as Latin America.
 The songs "American Sports", "Four Out of Five", "One Point Perspective" and "She Looks Like Fun" were debuted live in San Diego on 2 May.
 This was the tour's opening performance, and the Arctic Monkeys' first performance since 2014.
 For the tour, the group were joined by longtime touring members Tom Rowley and Davey Latter, as well as album contributors Tyler Parkford and Cam Avery, the latter of whom also acted as a supporting act.
 The band adapted their live show to better fit the stylistic differences of the album's material, with the new shows being described as "sophisticated".
 Turner's presence was also noted to be more "playful" than on the band's previous tours, attributed to his decreased usage of the guitar, with the band described as embodying "lounge lizard" characters.

 The group released the 11-minute documentary film Warp Speed Chic on their YouTube channel in October 2018.
 The film was directed by Chappell, and features footage of the French leg of the tour, intercut with September 2017 footage of the band recording the album in France.
 In June 2019, they released another short documentary film depicting the concluding Mexican leg of the tour, again directed by Chappell.
+A live recording, Live at the Royal Albert Hall, was released in December 2020.